Convex Polygons in Cartesian Products: Algorithms

 \section{Algorithms}

-In this section, we describe polynomial-time algorithms for (i) finding convex chains and caps of maximum size; and (ii) approximating the maximum size of a convex polygon; where these structures are supported by a given grid.
-The main challenge is to ensure that the vertices of the convex polygon (resp., cap or chain) have distinct $x$- and $y$-coordinates.
-The coordinates of a point $p \in X \times Y$ are denoted by $p.x$ and $p.y$.
+In this section, we describe polynomial-time algorithms for (i) finding convex chains and caps of maximum size; and (ii) approximating the maximum size of a convex polygon; where these structures are \emph{supported} by a given grid.
+The main challenge is to ensure that the vertices of the convex polygon (resp., chain) have distinct $x$- and $y$-coordinates.
+The coordinates of a point $p \in X \times Y$ are denoted by $x(p)$ and $y(p)$.

 As noted in Section~\ref{sec:intro}, efficient algorithms are available for finding a largest convex polygon or convex cap \emph{contained} in a planar point set.
+We briefly review these results as they provide an algorithm for the case of maximum chains supported by a grid, since the points in a convex chain have distinct $x$- and $y$-coordinates.

-Edelsbrunner and Guibas~\cite[Thm.~5.1.2]{EdelsbrunnerG89} use the dual line arrangement of $N$ points in the plane and dynamic programming to find the maximum size of a convex cap in \capTop\ in $O(N^2)$ time and $O(N)$ space; the same bounds hold for \capBottom, \capLeft, and \capRight.
-A longest convex cap can be also returned in $O(N^2\log N)$ time and $O(N\log N)$ space.
-It is straightforward to adapt their algorithm to find the maximum size of a convex cap in $\chainTopLeft$, and report a longest such chain within the same time and space bounds.
-Since $x$- and $y$-coordinates do not repeat in a convex chain, we obtain the following.
+Given a set $P$ of $N$ points in the plane, Edelsbrunner and Guibas~\cite[Thm.~5.1.2]{EdelsbrunnerG89} use the dual line arrangement and dynamic programming to find the maximum size of a convex cap contained in \capTop\ in $O(N^2)$ time and $O(N)$ space; the same bounds hold for \capBottom, \capLeft, and \capRight.
+A convex cap of maximum length can be also computed in $O(N^2\log N)$ time and $O(N\log N)$ space.
+Their method sweeps the dual line arrangement, in which each vertex (intersection of two dual lines) corresponds to a line segment $pq$ for $p,q\in P$, $p\neq q$.
+Specifically, for every pair of points $p,q\in P$, let $L(p,q)$ be the maximum length of a chain in \capTop\ whose \emph{last} two vertices are $p$ and $q$, respectively.
+Similarly, let $R(p,q)$ be the maximum length of a chain in \capTop\ whose \emph{first} two vertices are $p$ and $q$, respectively.
+The sweepline algorithm in~\cite{EdelsbrunnerG89} computes the values $L(p,q)$ (or all values $R(p,q)$) for all $p,q\in P$, $p\neq q$, in $O(N^2)$ time.

+The following observation allows us to adapt the algorithm in~\cite{EdelsbrunnerG89} to find the maximum size of a convex cap in $\chainTopLeft$ (alternatively, to report a longest such chain) within the same time and space bounds.
+Analogous observations hold for $\chainTopRight$, $\chainBottomRight$, and $\chainBottomLeft$.